Cloud Infrastructures Security Audit Objectives

 There has been a growing trend in the applications market to move toward cloud-based infrastructures.

 Concepts like IaaS, SaaS or PaaS are part of the standard language of a generation of applications that benefit from the capacity, power and scalability of third-party services such as AWS or Azure.

 At Tarlogic, we are aware of this trend and we know our customers need to guarantee the security of their assets that can make use of these environments.
 Our cloud security audits safeguard the security of these tools.

 Cloud Security Audits Benefits

-The benefits that cloud security audits include but are not limited to:
+The benefits that cloud infrastructure security assessments include but are not limited to:

 Detection of bad practices related to different misconfigurations and implementations on cloud services.